 Clicking the Calculate function yields a value for impedance.
-The user can now vary parameters (for example, the dielectric height) to yield a value for impedance closer to the target impedance.
+Parameters (for example, the dielectric height) may be amended to yield a value for impedance closer to the target impedance.

 For this example, select the core layers; click the Swap Selected Material button and choose a different core (ensure the same dimensional units are used throughout the structure) and click the Refresh and Calculate Impedance button.
 The impedance is recalculated to its new value.